cedricgc/blog/content/post/20210220-how-cue-wins/index.md

 - Users want to be able to use CUE (with its powerful features and tooling) across multiple workflows
 - Tool makers want high demand for CUE to justify supporting a configuration language

-Right now, configuration lacks benefits taken for granted in programming languages, like libraries to handle common usecases, Continuous Integration and testing, and debuggin.

-For example, a developer who wants to configure their whole automation pipeline, spanning Github Actions (Continuous Integration), Terraform (Infrastructure Managment), Kubernetes (Compute Orchestration) and other tools would have a tough.
-YAML/JSON is the de facto language between them all, but the only real commonality is the syntax.

-Chicken and egg